ejgallego/coq-lsp/README.md

 <img alt="Incremental checking" height="286px" src="etc/img/lsp-incr.gif"/>

-In a future release, `coq-lsp` will save its document cache to disk so you can restart your proof session where you left it at the last time.
+In a future release, `coq-lsp` will save its document cache to disk, so you can restart your proof session where you left it at the last time.

 Incremental support is undergoing refinement, if `coq-lsp` rechecks